 Table of Contents

-Have your apartment ready to be viewed at all times.Prepare your apartment to be viewed at all times.
+Prepare your apartment to be viewed at all times.Prepare your apartment to be viewed at all times.

 Consider scheduling in clean up times every other day to help you say yes to viewings.
 Also, scope out a local, affordable coffee shop where you can hang out or do some work while the potential buyer views your apartment.

 Next, take a look at your open house schedule.
 Did you have an open house every Sunday?
-If not, plan a more aggressive open house schedule with your agent to increase the chances a potential buyer stops by.
+If not, plan a more aggressive open house schedule with your agent to increase the chances of potential buyer visits.

 As a seller, you have a price in mind that you think is fair for your apartment.
-But given the current state of the market with a 6 percent increase in inventory, you’ll want to reevaluate your price to see if it’s actually priced at market value.
+But given the current state of the market with a 6 percent increase in inventory, you’ll want to reevaluate your price to see if at market value.

 To evaluate correctly, ask your co-op or condo board for the sale records of other units in your building.
-This will help guide you in understanding what similar apartments in your building are selling for.
+Will help guide you in understanding what similar apartments in your building are selling.
 Rely on your agent to find comparable selling prices in your neighborhood and advise you on if the price is truly right.

 Clearing your space of knick-knacks and clutter is a crucial step to helping your apartment attract a buyer.
 When a potential buyer walks in the front door, they want to see a clean space so they can envision their life in the apartment.